Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings

-We felt that such a setup would allow us to gauge how much attention the model is dedicating towards the additional knowledge signals.
+We believed that such a setup would allow us to gauge how much attention the model is dedicating towards the additional knowledge signals.
 The intuition was that if the model performance completely crashed using random embeddings, well-homogenized vectors would certainly then be of benefit.
 On the other hand, if model performance remained relatively the same w.r.t vanilla fine-tuning or our approach, we could take it to mean that adding extra embeddings, that were not seen during the pre-training process, provides no extra advantage.